In this tutorial you will learn about Python variables. So far you used constant numbers or literal numbers.

 >>> livesInWashington = True

-That’s because a variable name cannot start with a digit.
+However, initiating a variable name with a number is invalid.

 >>> NameOfFriend = "Bob"